drupal-graphql-compose/documentation/features/menus.md

 }
 ```

-> Tip: Your GraphQL server has no idea what page is _active_.
+> :thinking: Your GraphQL server has no idea what page is _active_.
 Manage active state within your own app.